drewsamsen/sr-cards-api/memory-bank/systemPatterns.md

 3. Server applies FSRS algorithm to calculate next review date
 4. Card state and scheduling are updated
 5. Review history is logged

-### Demo User Reset Flow
-1. DemoService polls for demo users periodically
-2. System checks if reset interval has passed for each demo user
-3. If reset is needed, all user content is deleted
-4. Fresh content is created from JSON templates
-5. User settings are restored to default values
-6. Reset timestamp is updated to restart the interval

 ## Database Schema